 - Immune System Booster: Improving the health of your general immune system is one of the best ways to increase your overall health, and one of the best ways to get that immunity boost with vitamin C, of which wild rice has a significant amount.
 Vitamin C promotes the white blood cells, which work against the foreign bodies which affect the defense system of the body.

 - The strength of your bone: As we age, we slow down and our bodies begin to break down.
 Our bones and their mineral density get affected as well.
 One way to overcome this is with a fair balance of the essential amount of minerals in our diet, which wild rice can provide.
-In fact, it has a good amount of minerals like zinc and phosphorous, which is essential for the ??
-(Content is incomplete)

 - For your weight loss Efforts: As a low-calorie and gluten-free food, as are all true rice, wild rice can help those who are attempting to lose weight and prevent obesity.
 Unlike white rice, which can bulk up your diet and actually help gain weight, wild rice has a different effect, preventing overeating due to high fiber and nutrient content, without supplying a high level of calories.